matt-s-clark/godot-gdextension-opencv/README.md

 If you're not already on the "Godot Engine" Discord channel I recommend you go and join it.

-You can go to this Discord thread to get involved with the project (the link will only work if you have joined the "Godot Engine" Discord channel): https://discord.com/channels/212250894228652034/1232670118702485584
+You can go to this Discord thread to get involved with the project: [https://discord.gg/mwS2sW6V5M](https://discord.gg/mwS2sW6V5M)

 ## Prequisites